 We’re wryly reminded of the guys who robbed a small bank in a popular film, only to find out they’d made off with mob money in the process of being laundered.
 With fear in his eyes, one of them wondered if they could just explain to the mob that it had been “coincidence.”
 “No good,” another said.
 “Those guys don’t believe in coincidence.”

-Here at MOMystery we’re a little more willing to believe in coincidence, but believing Karen died by pure accident the very night she was about the blow the lid off— that’s a stretch.
+Here at MOMystery we’re a little more willing to believe in coincidence, but believing Karen died by pure accident the very night she was about the blow the lid off— that seems like an unlikely coincidence, to say the least.
 It’s possible one entity was sent to scare her off the road and it got out of hand, and that the documents disappeared through different means.

 The tow-truck driver recalls seeing papers with the Kerr-McGee letterhead flapping around, but they were never seen after that.